-Some of the proposed mechanisms by which RLT can help are by boosting mitochondrial health, improving blood flow to the brain, reducing inflammation and reactive oxygen species, enhancing levels of serotonin and decreasing levels of nitric oxide.
+Some of the proposed mechanisms by which RLT can help are by boosting mitochondrial health, improving blood flow to the brain, reducing inflammation and reactive oxygen species, improving anti-oxidant systems, enhancing neural growth factors and improving neuronal energy levels.

 Neural tissue is very rich in mitochondria, which contains cytochrome c oxidase (CCO).
 It so happens that CCO can readily absorb light in the red/NIR light spectrum and it is by this mechanism that RLT plays such a vital role in overall mitochondrial health and efficiency.
 Since the brain is so dense with mitochondria, it has enormous potential to achieve therapeutic benefits via RLT.

 The transcranial photobiomodulation (t-PBM) technique is a promising approach for the treatment of a wide range of neuropsychiatric disorders, including disorders characterized by poor regulation of emotion such as major depressive disorder (MDD).
 The t-PBM technique directs light, typically NIR, to the brain through the skull.
 NIR is utilized because it penetrates deeper compared to red light.